Purpose of this statement

 The period for which we keep your information depends on the purpose for which your information was collected and the use.
 We will not keep your personal information for longer than necessary for those purposes or for any other legal requirements.

 We want to make sure that any personal information we hold about you is up to date.
-So if you think your personal information is inaccurate, you can ask us to correct or remove it at no charge to you.
+If you think your personal information is inaccurate, you can ask us to correct or remove it at no charge to you.
 This is called your right to rectification.
-Please email our office at email@example.com if you would like to change any information that we may hold on you.
+Please email our office at firstname.lastname@example.org if you would like to change any information that we may hold on you, or write to us at the address below.

 Under the GDPR, you have a right to know what personal information we hold about you.
-To request any information, please email us at firstname.lastname@example.org and we will make sure that this is handled in a swift and appropriate manner.
+If you would like to make a subject access request please email us at email@example.com or write to us at the address below.
+Please label your email or letter clearly and follow all other advice given here: https://ico.org.uk/your-data-matters/your-right-to-get-copies-of-your-data/preparing-and-submitting-your-subject-access-request/ We will make sure that this request is handled in a swift and appropriate manner and will reply within one month.

 If you do not want to receive information from us, please get in touch with us and we will change your preferences: info@ cambridgetraining.org